 Common Cordgrass - Spartina anglica

-Spartina anglica (fig. 1) originated in England, specifically in Southampton, in the 1820s, after the hybridisation of the non-native S. alterniflora and the native S. Maritima (Lacambra et al, 2004).
+Common cordgrass (fig. 1) originated in England, specifically in Southampton in the late 1800s, after the hybridisation of the non-native Spartina alterniflora and the native Spartina maritima (Lacambra et al, 2004).

-Common cordgrass is found in coastal areas around the mean high-water mark, generally in marsh, mud-flat, salt-flat and estuarine areas (Roberts, 2008).
-The species is known to outcompete related species and native species, spreading quickly where conditions are favourable (Invasive Secies Northern Ireland, n.d.).
-One of the species’ notable features is a wide, dense root network, acting to stabilise the soil it grows in (Invasive Secies Northern Ireland, n.d.).
+Common cordgrass is found in coastal areas around the mean high-water mark, generally in marshes, mudflats, saltflats and estuarine areas (Roberts, 2008).
+The species is known to outcompete related species and native species, spreading quickly where conditions are favourable.
+Common cordgrass has upright stems and an extensive root network (rhizome) (Invasive Secies Northern Ireland, n.d.).

 The species has undergone multiple periods of rapid expansion in the UK, both naturally and due to human input.
-As such, its modern distribution in the UK appears as in fig. 2: common along coastal regions of England, Wales and Northern Ireland, although much less common in Scotland (NBN Atlas, 2024).
+Common cordgrass can be largely be found along coastal regions of England, Wales and Northern Ireland, and is less common in Scotland (fig. 2) (NBN Atlas, 2024).
 This spread was initially a natural process, but in the 1920s it became intentional.
-The dense root systems of the species mean it is highly effective at stabilising soils, and as such was planted widely to combat coastal erosion processes (Lacambra et al, 2004).
+The dense extensive root systems of the species mean it is effective at stabilising soils, and as such was planted widely along coastal areas to combat erosion processes and act as a coastal defence (Lacambra et al, 2004).
+This effectiveness at preventing coastal erosion led to the intentional introduction of the species to many countries including China, the United States, Germany, and New Zealand (fig. 3) (Roberts, 2008).

 Common cord grass has not yet been found in the East Grampian coastal area.